jackalot/o-memory-game/README.md

-This project will be about a memory game where you will have to click cards and memorize which cards you clicked before.
+THis project is about a memory game.

+HOW TO PLAY:

+Try to click as many numbered cards as you can without clicking the same card twice.

+This project uses:

+React, Webpack